r271205/git-demo/README.md

 # git-demo
-this is my first repositiry
+this is my first repositiry,
+Author-Rajan Bhatti